 - Preliminary Draft: Circulated to BIS members in late 2024 for initial commentary.

-- Wide Circulation Draft: Released by BIS under reference CED 38/T-03 in March 2025.
+- Wide Circulation Draft: Released by BIS for wide-circulation review in March 2025.
 Comments were accepted through April 2025.

-- ICI Workshop: The Indian Concrete Institute organized a three-day interactive workshop in January 2026 at Mahindra University, Hyderabad, to collect structured practitioner feedback on the draft.
+- ICI Workshop: The Indian Concrete Institute organised a three-day interactive workshop in January 2026 at Mahindra University, Hyderabad, to collect structured practitioner feedback on the draft.

 The Title Change Tells the Story